CS 321: Software Engineering

 - Office Hours - In addition to attending lectures, you are strongly encouraged to visit the professor and teaching assistant(s) during office hours to further your understanding of the material: we are here to help you learn.
 It is most helpful for team project questions if at least two members of the team come together.

-- Team Project - CS 321 has a software project that requires students to participate in teams where students organize, manage, and practice the software engineering lifecycle.
-This team project covers software requirements, design, coding, and testing.
-Group members must participate equally in project assignments; the professor reserves the right to assign a zero to any student for any deliverable retroactively if it turns out that nothing of academic merit was contributed to the assignment by any individual.
-It is up to students to prove their participation on deliverables.
+- Team Project - We will have a software project that requires you to participate in teams where you will organize, manage, and practice the software engineering lifecycle.
+This team project covers software requirements, design, coding, and testing in an agile setting.
+There will be group and individual grades associated with the weekly project.
+I reserve the right to assign a zero to any student for any deliverable retroactively if it turns out that nothing of academic merit was contributed by any individual.
+It is up you to prove their participation on deliverables.

 - Writing Intensive (WI) Activities - CS321 includes Writing Intensive (WI) activities that, together with those of CS306, meet the GMU WI Requirements in the BS CS Program (http://wac.gmu.edu) This means you will write 1750 graded words (or about 7 standard pages).
-For at least one writing assignment you will receive feedback and be able to submit a revision based on that feedback.
-For this course, part of the writing will include a software requirements specification, a software design document, and an individual essay.
+We will do several smaller assignments with feedback to help you improve your writing.
+For this course, part of the writing will be from small individual writing assignments as well as a larger individual essay.

 |Quizzes & Class Participation